admiralorbiter/the_haystack/docs/HAYSTACK_MASTER_PLAN.md

 ---

+## Phase 5.5 — Discovery & Intelligence Features
+**Goal:** Transform Haystack from a search directory into an active discovery and pathways intelligence engine.

+Add:
+- **Stepping Stones (Epic 14):** Sequenced credential pathways with interactive ROI Break-Even calculator.
+Users trace from their current situation to their goal — seeing the exact steps, costs, and wages at each credential rung. *Requires: Epic 11 (BLS OEWS) + Credential Engine Registry.*
+- **Hidden Gems Engine (Epic 15):** Algorithmic surface of high-ROI, low-cost programs that are structurally buried under dominant institutions.
+Changes the UX from "search" to "discover." *Requires: minimum completions threshold tuning + Epic 11 wages.*
+- **Briefing Builder (Epic 13):** ★ collection tray → printable/exportable one-pager for counselors, grant writers, and analysts.

+---

 ## Phase 6 — Network and relationship layer
-**Goal:** map the connections between entities, not just the entities themselves.
+**Goal:** Map the connections between entities, not just the entities themselves.
+This is the layer that turns a directory into a network intelligence tool.

-Add:
+Data sources needed:
-- `relationship` table to track directional entity links with type, weight, source
+- `relationship` table (schema already designed) to track directional entity links with type, weight, source
-- Supply chain mapping (USAS spending, USASpending contracts, BEA input-output tables)
-- Funding flows (IRS 990 grants-out, USASpending awards)
-- Board and leadership networks (ProPublica Nonprofit Explorer, OpenCorporates)
-- Employer-to-training partnerships (apprenticeship registrations, MOU datasets)
-- Alumni pathways (aggregate, anonymized Scorecard fields-of-study data)
+- **IRS 990 filings** (via ProPublica API / AWS Public Data): board member cross-pollination, philanthropic funding flows
+- **USASpending / federal contracts and grants:** maps funding to local training orgs
+- **BEA Input-Output tables:** supply chain relationships between industries
+- **OpenCorporates API:** business ownership and corporate subsidiaries
+- **Employer-to-training partnerships** (MOU datasets, apprenticeship registrations)

 UI surfaces:
-- Network graph view for an organization's connections
+- Force-directed Network graph view for an organization's connections (Cytoscape.js)
 - "Who funds this?" and "Who does this fund?" panels on org detail pages
-- Supply chain context panel on employer pages
+- "Shared Board Members" panel showing cross-org leadership networks
 - Pathway tracer: from program → occupation → employer cluster

 This is where Haystack becomes irreplaceable.